Advocate for Texas' Moms and Babies

 Texas Advocacy Issues and Priorities

-HB 10 Funding for Medicaid Shortfall for 2013: On March 13, 2013 the Governor signed HB 10 into law.
+HB 10 Funding for Medicaid Shortfall for 2013: On March 13, 2013, the Governor signed HB 10 into law.
 HB 10 contained emergency appropriations funding for various Texas programs including funding for Medicaid & CHIP.
 During the last legislative session, the Legislature had deferred $4.7 billion in Medicaid funding until January 2013.
 HB 10 provided this funding so that the pregnant women and newborns in Texas will continue to receive services through the rest of 2013.
-The March of Dimes played a key role in getting this bill passed.
+The March of Dimes played a key role in getting HB 10 enacted and wishes to thank Rep. Jim Pitts and Sen. Tommy Williams for their leadership on this effort.

-HB 740 by Rep. Myra Crownover relating to newborn screening for Critical Congenital Heart Disease: On March 13, 2013, the House Public Health Committee heard HB 740 which would add screening for Critical Congenital Heart Disease to the panel of screenings conducted on all newborns in Texas.
-Congenital heart defects (CHD) are the number one cause of infant deaths from birth defects.
+HB 740 by Rep. Myra Crownover to provide newborn screening for Critical Congenital Heart Disease: On May 16, 2013, HB 740 was sent to the Governor for his signature.
+HB 740 will add screening for Critical Congenital Heart Disease to the panel of screenings received by all newborns in Texas.
+Congenital heart defects (CHDs) are the number one cause of infant deaths from birth defects.
 It is a problem with the heart’s structure and/or function which is present at birth.
 Critical congenital heart disease (CCHD) is a subgroup of all congenital heart defects that affects approximately 4,800 babies born in the United States each year, and over 550 babies each year in Texas.
 Babies with CCHD have severe, life-threatening symptoms that require intervention, such as surgery, in the first few hours, days, or months of life.
-The screening that HB 740 provides will allow for early detection and timely intervention for CCHD which can decrease morbidity and mortality and lead to better outcomes for the baby.
-The March of Dimes is advocating in support of HB 740 and is hopeful that it will continue to move through the process toward becoming a law.
+The screening that HB 740 provides will allow for early detection and timely intervention for CCHD, which can decrease morbidity and mortality and lead to better outcomes for the baby.
+The March of Dimes was integrally involved in the drafting and advancement of HB 740 and wishes to thank Rep. Myra Crownover and Sen. Bob Deuell for their leadership on this effort.

-SB 64 by Senator Jane Nelson relating to a policy on vaccine-preventable diseases for licensed child care facilities: On March 13, 2013, the Texas Senate passed SB 64 which would require all licensed child care facilities to develop a policy for vaccine preventable diseases for their employees.
+SB 64 by Senator Jane Nelson relating to a policy on vaccine-preventable diseases for licensed child care facilities: On May 28, 2013, SB 64 was sent to the Governor for his signature.
+SB 64 will require all licensed child care facilities to develop a policy for vaccine-preventable diseases for their employees.
 Historically, the March of Dimes has been centrally involved in vaccine issues.
 Vaccines are among the most effective means of preventing infectious diseases.
 Like health care workers, adults working in child care centers face an increased exposure to bacteria and viruses.
 Child care workers also can pose additional risks to a vulnerable child population.
-SB 64 is key to protecting the health of our children.
-The March of Dimes has been supporting this piece of legislation and will continue to push for it to be passed in the House.
+SB 64 will help protect the health of our children.
+The March of Dimes strongly advocated for SB 64 and wishes to thank Sen. Jane Nelson and Rep. John Zerwas for their leadership on this effort.

 - Sign up for the March of Dimes Advocacy Network to receive updates and action alerts related to our advocacy priorities.
 Click here to sign up to participate in the Texas Advocacy Network.